With iPhone 6 approved in China, Apple suppliers ready for demand

 Apple sold a record 10 million iPhone 6 handsets in the first weekend after their launch, which excluded China.
 Last year, the U.S. tech firm sold 9 million iPhone 5S and 5C models in 11 countries, including China, in the same period.

-The Cupertino, California-based company said iPhone sales in China grew 50 percent in April-June from a year earlier, effectively salvaging an otherwise lackluster quarter.
+The Cupertino, California-based company said iPhone sales in China grew 50 percent in April-June from a year earlier, effectively salvaging an otherwise lacklustre quarter.
 The strong sales came despite signs that Chinese consumers were waiting for the iPhone 6, analysts said.

-Reporting by Reiji Murai in TOKYO; Writing by Paul Carsten in BEIJING; Editing by Christopher Cushing
+(Writing by Paul Carsten in BEIJING; Editing by Christopher Cushing)